-Single-Tenant Buildings: 5.20 years
+Single-Tenant Buildings: 5.55 years

-Multi-Tenant Buildings: 5.57 years
+Multi-Tenant Buildings: 5.81 years

-Total average lease term to maturity = 4.88 years
+Total average lease term to maturity = 4.85 years

-Total GLA of in-place leases
+Total GLA (ft) of in-place leases

-Available GLA for lease
+Available GLA (ft) for lease

-Total GLA at March 31, 2021
+Total GLA (ft) at June 30, 2021

-The risk to the Company when a tenant does not renew a lease is for the Company to absorb the ongoing operating costs of vacant space.
+▶ The risk to the Company when a tenant does not renew a lease is for the Company to absorb the ongoing operating costs of vacant space.
 These costs include property taxes, insurance, utilities, and any maintenance items.
 If a single-tenant building becomes vacant, additional vacancy costs could include mortgage payments, if applicable.
 Management works closely with tenants to ensure retention rates remain high, primarily through responsive property management which ensures their leased space in the building, and the exterior parking lot and landscaping, are all well maintained.